 Authentic Research Experiences and CUREs

 Authentic Research Experiences (AREs) and Course-Based Undergraduate Research Experiences (CUREs) engage student scientists in foundational research happening at the Danforth Center.
-AREs include Plants Fight Back, Data Science, Mutant Millets, Genotype to Phenotype, Discovering Volvox Development, Green Means Grow, and MO Dirt, and most can be scaled for grade levels from middle school through college.
+AREs include Plants Fight Back, Mutant Millets, Genotype to Phenotype, Discovering Volvox Development, and most can be scaled for grade levels from middle school through college.
+The CUREs, Data Science and Transposable Elements and Thermotolerance, are designed for undergraduates.

 Plants Fight Back